Aethos808/interview-prep/src/systemDesign/simple-microservices/listOfTopics.md

         - subnets
         - ☑ security groups
     - create terraform as a backup
+        - set up the AWS CLI in order to authenticate terraform with AWS
+            - create a user, user group, and policy in AWS IAM.
+Associate these three entities
+            - create a
   - Deploy app into ECS
     - create repos in ecr
         - ☑ cost-service repo